ppsp-team/StratiPy/README.md

   - scikit-learn >= 0.15
   - pandas >= 0.1

-## Docker reproducibility
+## Reproducibility

-To reproduce the figure 3 of our paper about reproducibility in bioinformatics, you can try to build a [Docker](http://docker.com) container with the command:
+To reproduce the figure 3 of our paper about reproducibility in bioinformatics, you have two options:
+1. Follow the jupyter notebook Reproducbility.ipynb
+2. Build & run the [Docker](http://docker.com) container with:
 > ~$ docker build -t nbs .

-And then:

 > ~$ docker run nbs

 ## References